How to Alphabetize in Excel?

 Select the data you want to alphabetize with your cursor.
 You can select just one column, or multiple columns if you want to include other information.
 In the screenshot below, you can see how two columns are selected.
 This means Excel will match the data in the second column to the alphabetical order of data in the first column.

 Once the information is highlighted, access the Data Ribbon and select the Sort function.
 A dialogue box will then appear, and you’ll be prompted to choose which column you want to use to sort the data by.
-In our example, we choose ‘City.’
+In our example, we chose ‘City.’
 Then decide if you want to alphabetize from A to Z or reverse-alphabetize from Z to A.

 Press OK and view your results, as shown below.
 If you wish to undo the sorting, you can Undo the action by pressing Ctrl + Z.